 *SOME SPOILERS POSSIBLE*

 Air’s story begins with our male lead Yukito arriving in a small, sleepy coastal town as part of his search for the legendary girl in the sky, as his mother did before him.
-He also seems to possess some completely unexplained and magical ability to control a little puppet plushie without strings (or any movement at all in some cases) which probably would have been punishable by execution back in the days of witch-hunting during the 17th century.
+He also seems to possess some completely unexplained and magical ability to control a little puppet plushie without strings (or any movement at all in some cases), a power which probably would have been punishable by death back in the days of witch-hunting during the 17th century.
 Mysterious and demonic puppetry skills aside, our protagonist soon bumps into a quirky girl called Misuzu, who like many of the earlier Key female characters suffers from an idiosyncratic catchphrase (in this case it’s “gao” – the Japanese word for a dinosaur’s roar).
 As the duo become more friendly with each other they soon meet more friends out of the whole 10 people who live in this very small town (literally, you see no one else) and have joyous adventures together.

 However, if you are already familiar with visual novels by Key, you know that this harmony cannot last and soon Air begins to turn on the emotion… or at least tries to.
 I don’t know what it is exactly but much like Kanon, something just doesn’t connect to make Air as sad as it should be.
 Personally I believe that it is very difficult to make any TV series/film emotional without making it seemed forced, and while Kanon suffers from this problem, Air appears to be the opposite.
 It’s not that it isn’t trying, but as I was watching the last 2 or 3 episodes I was believing that I should be feeling more for the characters… yet I wasn’t.